-Our collections of humanized NSG™ and NSG™-SGM3 mice generate functional human immune systems with expansive capabilities.
-Mouse models with humanized immune systems represent ground-breaking platforms to evaluate compounds to treat a variety of human diseases, from cancer and infectious diseases to allergies, inflammation and Graft versus Host Disease.
+Our portfolio of humanized mice support the development of functional cellular components of the human immune system.
+Mouse models with human immune cell engraftment represent ground-breaking platforms to evaluate compounds to treat a variety of human diseases.

 Humanized CD34+ mice (hu-CD34) are a robust in vivo platform for analyzing the safety and effectiveness of potential new drugs to modulate the immune system.
-Hu-CD34 mice are supreme in vivo models for long-term studies in the fields of immuno-oncology, infectious disease, and graft versus host disease.
+Hu-CD34+ mice are advantageous in vivo models for long-term studies in the fields of human immune cell biology, immuno-oncology, and infectious disease.

-Models engrafted with cord blood-derived hematopoietic stem cells (HSC) develop a functional human immune system and display robust T-cell maturation and T-cell dependent inflammatory responses.
-Large cohorts of humanized CD34+ NSG™ and NSG™-SGM3 mice are available for immediate delivery or to enroll in JAX drug efficacy testing services.
+Models engrafted with cord blood-derived hematopoietic stem cells (HSC) develop multi-lineage engraftment and display robust T-cell maturation and T-cell dependent inflammatory responses.
+In addition, an improved human myeloid and NK lineage development is demonstrated in humanized NSG™-SGM3 and NSG™-Tg(IL15) mice.
+Large cohorts of humanized CD34+ NSG™, NSG™-SGM3 and NSG™-Tg(IL15) mice are available for immediate delivery or to enroll in JAX drug efficacy testing services.

 NOD.Cg-Prkdcscid Il2rgtm1Wjl Tg(CMV-IL3,CSF2,KITLG)1Eav/MloySzJ

 |Enhanced myeloid cell production|